Sanrose-Bhets/Movie-Template/README.md

  Technologies Used
 Frontend: HTML, CSS, JavaScript
 Contributing
-Each member did one page where
+umang did the landing page
+sanrose did the